HONORARY MENTION [the next idea] VOESTALPINE ART AND TECHNOLOGY FROM PRIX ARS ELECTRONICA 2014

 9th Mach 2014, 15h – 17h

-Glazen Huis, Amstelpark – Amsterdam
+Glazen Huis, Amstelpark – Amsterdam, The Netherlands

 In collaboration with scientists from the Vrije Universiteit Amsterdam, Ivan Henriques developed a prototype for an autonomous photosynthetic bio-machine which harvests energy from photosynthetic organisms, applying this energy to movement to be able to collect photosynthetic organisms again.
 This bio-solar machine will create a symbiotic system with the environment where it is located, which detects, collects, carries and processes these organisms autonomously, amplifying the energy obtained from them using a floating mobile robotic structure.
 These micro organisms can be found in ponds, canals, rivers and the sea, which are a potential source to feed the Symbiotic Machine.
 The environment where it is located can be cleaned as in the case when harmful algae blooms.
 During two months the Symbiotic Machine lives in an aquarium in the Glass House, where it feeds itself algae.
 In the back space research materials, objects, texts and drawings will be shown while hands on workshops for adults and kids will also be offered there.
 Symbiotic Machine is developed in collaboration with Raoul Frese and Vincent Friebe, scientists of VU Amsterdam Laser Lab, physicist Michiel van Overbeek and engineer Leydervan Xavier from Cefet/RJ (Technological School from Rio de Janeiro, Brazil) and invited by Zone2Source.